corrode/corrode.github.io/content/blog/simple/index.md

 Don't be too clever.
 Be explicit.
 The broader the scope, the more explicit you should be.
-Meaningful variable names are one of the easiest way to document intent and purpose.
+Meaningful variable names are one of the easiest ways to document intent and purpose.
 We are no longer constrained by the length of variable names and autocomplete fixes typing mostly, so don't be too greedy.

 ## But What About Performance?

 Some people argue that simple code can't be fast.
-Turns out many simple algorithms are surprisingly effective.
+It turns out many simple algorithms are surprisingly effective.
 Some of the simplest algorithms we discovered are also the most efficient.
 Take quicksort or path tracing for example.
 Both can be written down in a handful of lines and described in a few sentences.